-New law a glimmer of hope for women's land rights in Mali
+New Law a Glimmer of Hope for Women's Land Rights in Mali

-W earing a long white tunic covered with bright-coloured patterns, Aminata Berthe bends to water a plot of lettuce with a can in this village near Bamako, the Malian capital.
+Wearing a long white tunic covered with bright-colored patterns, Aminata Berthe bends to water a plot of lettuce with a can in this village near Bamako, the Malian capital.
 "I'm the first one in my home to wake up and the last to go to bed," she said, pausing to catch her breath.

 Comments